Coronavirus Travel Rights

 Even if some firms are being slow to refund customers though, your right to a refund is clear:

 - With most cancelled flights, you're due a full refund within seven days.
-Most cancelled flights will fall under EU flight delay rules (which still apply this year despite Brexit, and cover all flights leaving the UK or EU as well as flights to the UK/EU on a UK/EU airline).
+Most cancelled flights will fall under flight delay rules (which have been written into UK law, and cover all flights leaving the UK or EU as well as flights to the UK/EU on a UK/EU airline).
 These state you're entitled to choose between:

 - EITHER a refund for the flight that was cancelled.